How to Turn Excel into a Cost Control Engine That Fuels Growth

 Why Finance Is Stuck in the Wrong Tradeoff

 Finance teams want to deliver more value.
-But many are still drowning in Excel scutwork.
+But many are still drowning in Excel drudgework.
 Updating forecasts, creating variance reports, refreshing dashboards—much of it is done manually.
 The result?
 Hours of labor just to get to a starting point.

 When companies demand more insight, more scenarios, more agility, their finance departments feel forced to grow headcount.
 But that just multiplies cost and complexity.